Was Lin Biao guilty plotting a coup?

 Why would Lin Biao, who was designated in the Party constitution itself as Mao’s successor, find the need to overthrow Mao?
 The official Maoist and post-Maoist regime narratives agree that Lin Biao was a renegade who aimed to seize supreme power for himself.
 However, Lin Biao was almost a generation younger than Mao.
 Had he wanted supreme power, would it not make sense just to wait it out?
 Mao died only five years after the Lin Biao incident.
 Mao’s health was visibly declining.
 Lin Biao could have simply waited Mao out.
 There was no need to challenge Mao for leadership.
 And, subsequently, there was no need for Mao to move against Lin Biao resulting in Lin Biao’s alleged response.
 To see the chain of events from 1970 to Lin Biao’s fall as a failed plot by Lin Biao only makes sense if one has a picture of Lin Biao as a reckless adventurer who is so focused on power that he could not be patient enough to wait five years for his turn at power.
 After his death, the state media did their most to portray Lin Biao in this manner, but there is little evidence to suggest that Lin Biao ever wanted anyone but Mao to be Chairman of the Party and Chairman of the State for that matter.
 Once the media image of Lin Biao is dispensed with, there is little in the official narratives that would justify Mao’s response against Lin Biao.
 Thus there is no reason for Lin Biao to respond to Mao in kind.
 The official narratives fall apart.

-Even though Mao was not please with Lin Biao after 1970, even Mao said that he gave Lin Biao many chances to make self-criticisms.
+Even though Mao was not pleased with Lin Biao after 1970, even Mao said that he gave Lin Biao many chances to make self-criticisms.
 “Chairman Mao intended to return to Beijing and meet with Vice-Chairman Lin Biao in order to persuade him to renounce his errors, on the principle of saving the sick man and curing the sickness.”
 (53) At that point, most agree that Mao had not decided to purge Lin Biao, but simply to weaken his position.
 Mao knew how closely Lin Biao was associated with the Cultural Revolution.
 Mao was aware that removing Lin Biao, who was so closely associated with the Cultural Revolution, from the leadership would have thrown doubt on the Cultural Revolution itself.
 Mao’s actions in his last years show how even though Mao was moving rightward, he very much continued to want the legacy of the Cultural Revolution upheld.
 So much so did he want to preserve a positive verdict on the Cultural Revolution that Mao would knock Deng Xiaoping down a second time when Deng Xiaoping refused to endorse Mao’s views in 1975.
 Mao surely was aware just how difficult it would be disentangling Lin Biao from the Cultural Revolution.
-Years later, Mao made the ambiguous remark saying that Lin Biao would not have killed if he had not fled.
+Years later, Mao made the ambiguous remark saying that Lin Biao would not have been killed if he had not fled.
 (54) There is little reason for a retaliatory coup when it is unlikely Mao could have easily deposed Lin Biao and continued to preserve a positive verdict on the Cultural Revolution.
 Lin Biao surely knew these things.

 What makes the official accounts even more suspicious is that the story of Lin Biao’s purported coup is neither the first or last time that political enemies will be accused of plotting coups against the regime with little evidence.
 The charge was also made against Chief of Staff Luo Ruiqing when he was deposed by the Maoists.
 In this case, the Maoists were securing the areas of political power, Beijing in particular.
 Deposing Luo Ruiqing was securing their own power over the military, possibly preventing a counter-coup against them.
 However, again, the claim at the time that Luo Ruiqing was actively partaking in a coup plot served the Maoist agenda.
 How much it described reality is questionable.
 (55) Later, again the accusation was made against “the Gang of Four” after their arrest in 1976.
 Just as Lin Biao was charged with plotting a coup in 1971, so too is a narrative invented around “the Gang of Four” in 1976.
 If the coup story worked once, why change the script?
 Just as there was a political struggle around the definition of Lin Biao’s errors as right or left, so too with “the Gang of Four.”
 Just as Lin Biao is transformed from an ultra-leftist in 1971 into an ultra-rightist in 1973 back to an ultra-leftist in 1979 so too is “the Gang of Four” transformed from ultra-right in 1976 to ultra-left by 1979.
 In both cases, the political mistakes were redefined as different factions ascended to the top of Chinese politics.